 Curious Consumer: researching details of products or services

-Demanding Consumer: expecting personalized experiences just for them
+Demanding Consumer: expecting personalised experiences just for them

 Impatient Consumer: people who want it now